 Another benefit to running a limited company is that the company assets and liabilities are completely separate to your own personal finances.
 If your company runs into any financial difficulties or needs to close, your own personal assets can’t be taken from you to pay any debts.

-Once you leave sole-trading, your taxes and accounts will become more complicated so seeking out support from an accountant will help you to keep on top of your bookkeeping.
+Once you leave sole trading, your taxes and accounts will become complicated, so seeking out support from an accountant will help you to keep on top of your bookkeeping.

 IR35 rules are applied to work out if you’re using your limited company to ‘disguise’ your actual role as an employee to reduce the amount of tax you pay.

 A good accountant should offer IR35 reviews to reduce the chances of an investigation by HMRC and remain compliant with the law.
-Our IR35 calculator can help you decide if you are at risk of being caught out by the legislation and we can advise on the next steps.
+Our IR35 calculator can help you decide if you’re at risk of being caught out by the legislation; we can advise you on the next steps if so.

 VAT is split into two main schemes: Flat Rate VAT and Standard Rate VAT.
-When you decide to register for VAT, the scheme you choose will depend on your company’s turnover, the type of clients and the expenses you have.
+When you decide to register for VAT, the scheme you choose will depend on your company’s turnover, the types of clients and your expenses.
 An accountant can help you decide which scheme is best for you and help you to be as tax-efficient as possible.

-If you’ve decided that you want to expand your business but don’t know where to start, you might want to consider looking into startup funding.
+If you’ve decided you want to expand your business but don’t know where to start, you might want to consider looking to startup funding.

 There are a whole variety of funding options including government-backed startup loans, local authority schemes, and crowdfunding.
-If you’ve been unemployed for a while but think you have a good business idea, then the New Enterprise Allowance from the government might work wonders for you, providing you with a designated mentor and weekly allowance.
+If you’ve been unemployed for a while but think you have a good business idea, the government’s New Enterprise Allowance might work wonders, providing you with a designated mentor and a weekly allowance.

-All in all, while you might think you’re doing OK, a fresh pair of eyes with expertise in different places can really improve your business prospects.
+All in all, while you might think you’re doing OK, a fresh pair of expert eyes in different places can really improve your business prospects.
 Investing in a quality business advisor and accountant can make a real difference.

-We’ve got some great examples of how we’ve helped our customers grow, why not read about who we’ve helped here.
-Or, if you’re ready to get in touch we offer a free consultation.
-You can call us on 0333 311 8000 or you can book a callback.
+We’ve got some great examples of how we’ve helped our customers grow – read about who we’ve helped here.
+Or, if you’re ready to get in touch, we offer a free consultation.
+You can call us on 0333 920 3239 or you can book a call-back.
 We’ll be happy to discuss how we can help you grow your business.